TypeFox/typir/documentation/kinds/custom-types.md

 ### Circular dependencies

 Circular dependencies of the given types for type properties are handled by Typir.
-See some examples in `custom-cycles.test.ts` and `custom-selectors.test.ts`.
+See some examples in `custom-cycles.test.ts` and `custom-descriptors.test.ts`.
 Therefore `getTypeFinal()` needs to be called after finishing a new custom type, e.g. `const myCustomType = customKind.create({...}).finish().getTypeFinal();`.
 If the custom type is already available, you will get your `CustomType<Properties, TestingSpecifics>`, otherwise `undefined`.
 If the type is not yet available, you can register a callback, which is called, when the type is available: